vipulpathak113/FrontendInterviewQuestions/README.md

   Deep copying is a technique that creates a new object, which is an exact copy of an existing object.
 This includes copying all its properties and any nested objects, instead of references.

-  - Json.parse,JSON.stringfy do deep copy
+  - Json.parse,JSON.stringify do deep copy
   - Different memory is allocated to copied>> It copies non primitive containing non primitive/primitives values
     ex: